 In early September 1984 a few people in Milton Keynes came together to sing renaissance music.
 Two months later on 1 November they sang in their first service at All Saints Church, Lathbury which included the Byrd 4 part Mass.

 This small group came to be called Quorum: the group is considered ‘quorate’ when there are enough people present to cover each part, hence the name Quorum.
 In the late 1980s Quorum started to sing at services regularly at St Mary Magdalene, Willen, an association which continues to this day.
 By the early 1990s Quorum decided to specialise in singing Renaissance sacred music at church services.

 Quorum has sung at many churches in the Milton Keynes/North Bucks area and further afield.
 These experiences have enabled the choir to develop flexibility and adapt to local circumstances.

 In the 1990s Quorum expanded its repertoire to include pieces by renaissance composers from Spain and the new world such as Guerrero, Lobo and Padilla, and rarely sung music by English renaissance composers.
 In the 2000s Quorum has begun to explore music by contemporary composers including Arvo Part, Vytautas Miskinis and James Macmillan.

-Membership of the group continues to change with only one of its founder members remaining.
-There are currently 19 members with one of the members taking on the role of conductor.
+Membership of the group continues to change, with only one of its founder members remaining.
+There are currently around 20 members.

 Since its founding in 1984 Quorum has developed into a fine amateur choir capable of singing music often the preserve of professional choirs or elite amateur choirs.
 Quorum remains close to its roots continuing to specialise in renaissance sacred music and has expanded its repertoire to include unaccompanied music by contemporary composers.